nidve01/bootstrap/README.md

 2. Text Editor
 3. Curl [download from official site](https://curl.haxx.se/download.html#MacOSX)
 4. **_A valid and running Docker Host._**
    You should be able to run the following command and get a valid output:
 ```
     docker ps -a
     CONTAINER ID        IMAGE                                                             COMMAND                  CREATED             STATUS                  PORTS                                                                      NAMES
 ```
+5. Register the qubeship apps with your github.
+Please follow the
 ----
 ## Install